smirnoffmg/django-peak/README.md

 - What are the advantages of using a content delivery network (CDN) with Django for serving static files?
 - Describe the use cases for Django's custom management commands.
 - Explain the purpose of the `defer()` and `only()` methods in Django QuerySets, and how do they impact query performance?
+- Describe the purpose of the `@transaction.on_commit` decorator in signal handling.
+- What are some common use cases for Django signals in real-world applications?
+- How do you handle exceptions raised in signal handlers to prevent them from affecting the main application flow?
+- How can you ensure that signal handlers are executed in a specific order when multiple handlers are connected to the same signal?
+- Describe the process of unit testing signal handlers in Django applications.

 ### [Level 4: Expert](/Level%204:%20Expert/README.md)